 His work has appeared in award-winning books which include; FUEL & GUTS/THE BIRTH OF TOP FUEL DRAG RACING, SNAKE vs. MONGOOSE/HOW A RIVALRY CHANGED DRAG RACING FOREVER, THE CHRISMAN LEGACY/ALWAYS FASTER, HURLEY/FROM THE BEGINNING, and FOLLMER/AMERICAN WHEEL MAN.

-His work is also held in numerous private collections around the world.
+Gallery prints of his work are also held in numerous private collections around the world.

 From his earliest days, Ed has admired the work of some of the world’s most legendary photographers like Ansel Adams, Henri-Cartier Bresson, Robert Capa, Man Ray, Andre Kertesz, Robert Frank, Robert Gibson, Mary Ellen Mark, Edward Henry Weston, Walker Evans, Larry Burrows, and Jacques-Henri Lartigue.
 Lartigue in particular, was of interest to Ed because he was known as a boy photographer, in addition to capturing images of early auto racing.